kyle-stanhouse/CPP-Capstone/README.md

 **Criteria:** Classes encapsulate behavior.\
 **Meets Specifications:** Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.\
 **Explanation:** Encapsulation is perhaps the main benefit of applying object-oriented principles to the 'GoChaseIt!' project.
-The user only needs to initialize the node and create the node handle and is spared the rest of the details.
-There however aren't currently any accessors or mutators.
+The user only needs to initialize the ros node and create the node handle in each process and is spared the rest of the details.
+There however aren't currently any accessors or mutators for external use.

 **Criteria:** The project makes use of references in function declarations.\
 **Meets Specifications:** At least two variables are defined as references, or two functions use pass-by-reference in the project code.\